celineemercy/hydropay/README.md

 ## Environment Variables

-The backend reads environment variables from the process environment or from `backend/.env`:
+The Express backend and shared serverless API helpers read environment variables from the process environment.
+When running `backend/server.js` directly, dotenv also loads `backend/.env`:

 ```text
 PORT=8086